People For Nature

 The Margaret River is one of the healthiest rivers in an urban and agricultural setting in the south west of WA.
 The river system maintains good water quality, healthy fringing vegetation and unique aquatic fauna.

-Environmental challenges are posed by continued population growth and rising recreational demands.
+Continued population growth and rising recreational demands present environment challenges for the river.
 Invasive introduced species also threaten the health and resilience of the river system as do diminishing stream flows associated with climate change.

 Since 2003 Nature Conservation has worked collaboratively with stakeholders to protect and enhance the health of the river system and the important ecological corridor it provides through the regional landscape.

-The Margaret River region coastline is deservedly famous for its outstanding natural beauty.
+The coastline of the Margaret River region is deservedly famous for its outstanding natural beauty.
 The long beaches, sheltered bays, good fishing, numerous surf breaks and dramatic coastal cliffs provide a broad range of recreational opportunities highly valued by both visitors and locals.

 Environmental weeds are a significant threat to the unique biodiversity of the Margaret River region.
 Introduced plant species flourish in the region’s high rainfall environment and compete with native plants for space, nutrients and sunlight.